 It turns out Azu was from the desert.
 Where?
 He doesn’t know exactly.
-Actually, none of the boys in camp knew where they were born.
-A set of twins that weren’t really twins didn’t even know their own birthday or how old they were.
+None of the boys in camp knew where they were born.
+A set of twins that weren’t really twins didn’t even know their birthday or how old they were.
 Azu lived about three hours into the desert from where we were staying.
 By foot.
-By camel took four hours apparently.
+By camel took four hours.
 Just wandering in a general direction and he said he would find it.
 Azu had never been to school in his life, but in the short time I knew him, I listened to him speak eight languages fluently.
 EIGHT!?
 I can barely speak two.
 Arabic, French, Spanish, Italian, English, Catalan, Chinese, and Dutch.
 Astounding.

 The night grew later and later and games were played that were the same in every language.
 The Moroccan version of duck, duck, goose among them.
 We also broke out the snowboard (or sandboard really) and made our way down the dunes for some fun.
 The adventure turned to chatter, the chatter to laying in the sand and sighing.

 For the first time in a while, I was at peace.
-Nowhere to go, nothing to do, only me, the sand, the stars, and 10 other people feeling the same exact way.
+Nowhere to go, nothing to do, only me, the sand, the stars, and 10 other people feeling the same way.